Coconut Pancakes (Gluten-Free)

 How to freeze pancakes

 Once the pancakes are completely cold, place them on a baking sheet and freeze them for 10 minutes.
-After this time put them in a freezer-safe bag or air-tight container.
-In this way, you will avoid pancakes from sticking together.
+After this time, put them in a freezer bag or an airtight container.
+In this way, you will prevent pancakes from sticking together.

-A tower of pancakes with strawberries, blueberries, and kiwis on a white dish.
+A tower of pancakes with strawberries, blueberries, and kiwis on a white plate.
+Yellow background.

 Josefina Almond Yes

-These gluten-free coconut pancakes are soft, fluffy, and very easy to make!!
-They also freeze very well, all you have to do in the morning is reheat and serve with your favorite toppings.
+These homemade GF pancakes are soft, fluffy, and easy to make!
+They are made with buckwheat flour and are full of coconut flavor.
+They freeze very well; all you have to do in the morning is reheat and serve with your favorite toppings.

 Prep Time 10 minutes